mariadb-corporation/MaxScale/About/Limitations.md

   the current database in use or to the first available database, if none of the previous conditions are met.

-* Queries without explicit databases that are not session commands in them are either routed to the current or the first available database.
+* Without a default database, queries without explicit databases that do not modify the session state will be routed the first available server.
 This means that, for example when creating a new database, queries should be done directly on the node or the router should be equipped with the hint filter and a routing hint should be used.

-* Temporary tables are only created on the explicit database in the query or the current database in use.
-If no database is in use and no database is explicitly stated, the behavior of the router is undefined.
+Queries that modify the session state e.g. `SET autocommit=1` will be routed to all servers regardless of the default database.

 * SELECT queries that modify session variables are not currently supported because uniform results can not be guaranteed.
 If such a query is executed, the behavior of the router is undefined.
 To work around this limitation the query must be executed in separate parts.

-* Queries targeting databases not mapped by the schemarouter router but still exist on the database server are not blocked but routed to the first available server.
+* If a query targets a database the schemarouter hasn't mapped to a server the query will be routed to the first available server.
 This possibly returns an error about database rights instead of a missing database.
-The behavior of the router is undefined in this case.

 ## Dbfwfilter limitations